 Conventional gear for payara is virtually the same as that mentioned in the trophy peacock bass sections (wire leader is essential).
 Payara are usually not surface oriented fish, so big Rapalas, 7-inch jerk baits, Rat-L-Trap type lures, spoons and jigs are most productive.

-For fly anglers, payara are generally fished with a slightly heavier 9-10-weight fly rod and either a 300 or 400-grain, 24-foot sink tip line depending upon water conditions.
+For fly anglers, payara are generally fished with a slightly heavier 9-10-weight fly rod and either a 300 or 400-grain, 24-foot, density-compensated, sinking line, depending upon water conditions.
 They are not typically fished effectively with a full floating line, as they are usually hooked in deep water or fast current.
 A heavy mono leader tipped with stout steel tippet is essential.
 Payara take a variety of large streamers, but prefer heavily-dressed Cloussers and Muddlers tied on a 5/0 heavy saltwater tarpon hook.